Ram Dass Katari: Early life

 Katari was born in Chingleput in Madras Presidency on 8 October 1911.
 His father was an Assistant Civil Engineer employed with the Government of Madras Presidency.
 He spent most of his childhood and youth in Hyderabad.
 He was educated at Mahbub College High School and at Nizam College in Hyderabad.

 Naval career

 Dufferin and the mercantile marine

-After graduation, Katari was in the first batch of Indian cadet-entry officers to join the Indian Mercantile Marine Dufferin on its establishment in 1927.
+After graduation, Katari was in the first batch of Indian cadet-entry officers to join the Indian Mercantile Marine Training Ship Dufferin on its establishment in 1927.
 He topped the entrance examination.
 In the same batch was S. G. Karmarkar, who also joined the Indian Navy and rose to the rank of Rear Admiral.
 Katari finished the course earning the Viceroy's gold medal.
 Later, he was the first graduate of TS Dufferin to serve on its Governing Board.
 He was selected by the Calcutta Port Commissioners to join the Hooghly River Survey.
 The river survey kept track of the shifting river bed of the Hooghly river.
-Working on survey shipss owned by the Port Commissioners, he rose to head surveys independently.
+Working on survey ships owned by the Port Commissioners, he rose to head surveys independently.